The Importance of Weighing Cattle: Why Accurate Weight Measurements are Essential for Farmers

 Improving Fertility

-5. Improving Data-Driven Farm Management
+5. Enhancement of Data-Driven Farm Management

 Tracking Individual Animal Performance